alielw/APS-NGS-day1-PM/README.md

 * Finally, submit your job.
 Only submit this if `hisat2-build` has finished and you have an indexed reference genome.
 This should take around 10 minutes to run so move onto the next step.

         qsub HISAT2_60A.sh

+* Let's check the job status

+		qstat

+* `r` means the job is running, `qw` is queueing, `eqw` means there is something wrong with your code and you need to fix it.
+When the job finishes running, it will disappear from the list.

 * Next, repeat this process to run HISAT2 again but now specifying `--no-mixed`.
 You need to create a new working directory and executable script.
 It is essential that you specify the new output folder and working directory to ensure files aren't overwritten.
 You need to replace `$USER` with your username.